eclipse-arrowhead/core-java-spring/README.md

 PUT /datamanager/historian/{systemName}/{serviceName}
 ```

-Stores sensor data in a service endpoints in the database.
+Stores sensor data in a service endpoint in the database.

 <a name="datamanager_putsrvdata_request" />